Supported tags and respective

 Start a PostgreSQL container by executing:

-Once the database is running, we can start a Kong container and link it to the database container, and configuring the
+Once the database has been started and prepared, we can start a Kong container and link it to the database container, and configuring the

 KONG_DATABASE environment variable with either